muggy8/improbable/have-and-havenot/dJTdszpJ.md

 I couldn't say I wasn't curious about their fight since I pretty much knew how the other fights will play out.

-The others will likely be doing the sumo boxing thing that Melody did last round until someone gets ejected from the platform.
+That and I'm not really interested in watching a repeat of Melody's painful fight.

-However, during Leon's fight with Melody's sister, it was clear that he was a cut above the others.
+However, during Leon's fight with Melody's sister, it was clear that he was a cut above the others so I was hoping that this wouldn't end as bad as Melody's fight.

+Especially since his fight with Melody's sister seemed more proper.

 I watched Leon and Adrian closely but their chatter didn't seem to ever end.